johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 * **Games originally developed by American studios --- always use NTSC**

-   It does not matter if the Amiga port or the PAL version was done by an European developer; in virtually all cases they just reused the original NTSC graphics and quite often didn't even attempt to address the 17% slowdown issue.
+   It does not matter if the Amiga port or the PAL version was done by a European developer; in virtually all cases they just reused the original NTSC graphics and quite often didn't even attempt to address the 17% slowdown issue.